PITN: Physics-Informed Temporal Networks for Cuffless Blood Pressure Estimation: Experiments

 \subsubsection{Ring-CPT Dataset~\cite{sel2023continuous}}

 This dataset consists of data from five participants who undergo multiple sessions of CPT and recovery.
 Bioimpedance data is collected with a ring-worn BioZ sensor placed on the participants’ fingers.
 Our experiments adhere to a minimal training criterion~\cite{sel2023physics}, where the labeled data is divided into bins, with $S = \mathrm{BP}_{\mathrm{range}}\times 2$.
 Here, $\mathrm{BP}_{\mathrm{range}}$ represents the difference between the maximum and minimum BP values, calculated separately for SBP and DBP.
 This binning process partitions the dataset into distinct bins with a bin width of 0.5 mmHg, from which one data point is randomly selected from each bin to form the initial training set.
-Fig.~\ref{fig:data distribution} provides an example of how the train and test datasets are split.
 The overall evaluation takes place over the total 6,544 samples for Ring-CPT.